SuperphonicHub/key-value-lru-file-cache/README.md

 import MMKV from "react-native-mmkv";
 import ReactNativeBlobUtil from "react-native-blob-util";

-// Example key parameters type interface ImageCacheKey {
+// Example key parameters type (or just use a primitive) interface ImageCacheKey {
   remoteImgPath: string;
   width: number;